RadkoSS/RadCars/README.md

 - Emails sent to users about a price decrease for a Listing they have in their favorites:
 - ![ListingPriceChangeEmail](https://github.com/RadkoSS/RadCars/assets/94465605/30ec39f9-3a7f-4266-a7b2-e6c704ac3925)

-- Add and remove an Auction from Favorites
+- Add and remove an Auction from favorites
 - ![favoriteAndUnfavoriteAuction](https://github.com/RadkoSS/RadCars/assets/94465605/b036fcca-e987-4eb9-9e57-47c124169259)

 - Marking an image for deletion when editing an Auction or a Listing:
 - ![markingAnImageForDeletionOnEdit](https://github.com/RadkoSS/RadCars/assets/94465605/81d85294-0d45-4196-b0f0-3f3ecaac7e2e)

-- Reverting changes when editing an Auction or a Listing (the image "marked" for deletion will not be deleted now):
+- Reverting changes when editing an Auction or a Listing (the image "marked" for deletion now will not get deleted after submit):
 - ![revertingChangesOnEdit](https://github.com/RadkoSS/RadCars/assets/94465605/bb92c44b-2e65-45b3-923b-cc26da1aa61a)

 - Preview uploaded images when creating an Auction or a Listing: